kaurarmanjot445-sys/snn-mnist-conversion/README.md

   regularization to reach this on harder datasets like CIFAR10 and CIFAR100.

 ## Acknowledgements
-- Guidance provided by Dr.Guillaume Bellec
+- Guidance provided by Dr. Guillaume Bellec